CFaught/knots-and-fathoms-nuxt-netlify-cms/content/categories/about-awake.md

 ---
-name: About Awake
+name: About Knots and Fathoms
-image: /logo.svg
+image: /uploads/knotsandfathoms.svg
+description: Knots and Fathoms
 ---
 All about the Awake Nuxt Template